zalando-stups/play-zhewbacca/README.md

 # Maximum number of failures before opening the circuit
 authorisation.iam.cb.maxFailures = 4

-# Duration of time in milliseconds after which to consider a call a failure
+# Duration in milliseconds after which to consider a call a failure
 authorisation.iam.cb.callTimeout = 2000

-# Duration of time in milliseconds after which to attempt to close the circuit
+# Duration in milliseconds after which to attempt to close the circuit
 authorisation.iam.cb.resetTimeout = 60000

 # Maximum number of retries